-- Please give a minimum of 3 weeks for a letter to be completed. - Inform the faculty member of the purpose of the letter (employment, graduate school, etc.) and any guidelines that you have about the letter of recommendation.

-Each student must provide a current resume (see UA Career Services) prior to sending letter of recommendation request
+- Please give a minimum of 3 weeks for a letter to be completed. - Inform the faculty member of the purpose of the letter (employment, graduate school, etc.) and any guidelines that you have about the letter of recommendation. - Each student must provide a current resume (see UA Career Services prior to sending)

-What is most likely to get a student a top recommendation?
+What is most likely to get a student a top rating?